Herpetic whitlow, or whitlow finger, is a painful infection caused by the herpes simplex virus.

 The HSV can stay inactive in the nerve cells for some time.
 It may or may not reactivate and cause symptoms.

-Some with whitlow only have symptoms once, but the infection recurs in 30–50% of people who develop it.
+Some with whitlow only have symptoms once, but the infection recurs in

 It is best to discuss symptoms and treatment options with a healthcare professional.
 They can help develop a plan to make treatment as comfortable and effective as possible.